 Why is resilience important?

-So what can we do to maintain and develop our resilience?
+What can we do to maintain and develop our resilience?
+Here are some suggestions:

-Developing a positive attitude can help Build Resilience
+Develop a positive attitude to help build resilience

-The APA also points to attitudinal shifts that people can strive to adopt in order to give themselves a stronger foundation for resilience.
-Most of these relate to setting realistic expectations, and looking at the world with a positive “things will get better” perspective, rather than letting stresses pile up.
+The APA also points to changes of attitude that we can strive to adopt in order to give ourselves a stronger foundation for resilience.
+Most of these changes relate to setting realistic expectations, and looking at the world with a positive ‘things will get better’ perspective, rather than letting stresses pile up.
 These attitude shifts include:

 - Making realistic plans and following steps to move towards these realistic goals and accomplishments

-- Realizing and accepting that stress is a part of life that we all can handle
+- Realising and accepting that stress is a part of life that we all can handle

 - Adopting a positive, confident sense of self